Bob Lind: Music

 In 1965, Lind signed a recording contract with Liberty Records' subsidiary, World Pacific Records, and on that label he recorded "Elusive Butterfly".
 The single might have done even better on the UK Singles Chart had competition not arisen from established Irish recording artist Val Doonican, who released a cover version of the song at the same time.
 In the end, both versions of "Elusive Butterfly" made number five in the UK in 1966.
 Lind also wrote "Cheryl's Goin' Home", which was covered by Adam Faith, the Blues Project, Sonny & Cher, John Otway, the Cascades, and others.

 To date, Lind's compositions have been eventually covered by more than 200 artists. including Cher, Glen Campbell, Aretha Franklin, Dolly Parton, Eric Clapton, Nancy Sinatra, The Four Tops, The Turtles, Richie Havens, Hoyt Axton, The Kingston Trio, Johnny Mathis, The Rokes (with the Italian covers "Ma che colpa abbiamo noi" and "E' la pioggia che va"), and Petula Clark.

 Plagued by drug and alcohol problems, Lind gained a reputation in the business for being "hard to work with."
 In 1969, Lind severed ties with World Pacific.
 Three years later, Capitol Records released Since There Were Circles, an album that was well received by critics, but not commercially successful.
 Lind dropped out of the music industry for a number of years.
-He was a friend of the writer Charles Bukowski's, who used him as a prototype for the character Dinky Summers in his 1978 novel Women and other writings.
+He was a friend of the writer Charles Bukowski, who used him as a prototype for the character Dinky Summers in his 1978 novel Women and other writings.
 Lind stopped using drugs and alcohol in 1977.